andiub97/CovidPubRank/README.md

 In this class of algorithms has been used the resilient distributed dataset (RDD), which is a collection of elements partitioned across the nodes of the cluster that can be operated on in parallel.\
 Our distributed algorithm starts with the creation of "outEdges", namely the out edges' data structure computes by grouping source common nodes to their outgoing ones.
 This structure has type <b>RDD[(Int, Iterable[Int])]</b>.\
 It has been defined a second data structure: <i>pageRank</i>, which has type <b>RDD[(Int, Float)]</b> and contains the initial contributions for each node (1 / NumOfNodes).\
-To increase performance the "pageRank" structure has been partitioned, for the parallel computation, with an HashPartitioner which takes a single argument: "<i>numPartitions</i>" to define the number of partitions.\
+To increase performance the "pageRank" structure has been partitioned, for the parallel computation, with an RangePartitioner which takes a single argument: "<i>numPartitions</i>" to define the number of partitions.\
 For each iteration "outEdges" and "pageRank" are joined together in order to get for each source node its destination ones and the relative rank value.
 Then is performed a <i>flatMap</i> operation in order to get all destination nodes and assign to them the contribution part computes by this formula <b>(sour. node rank val. / num. dest. nodes)</b>.\
 Once the iteration start finishing the action reduce is performed and the RDD pageRank's value is updated based on page rank formula.\
 The computation of the distributed ranking algorithms is executed through parallelization, spreading the computation of the contributions across the workers.\